nevrome/mobest.analysis.2022/README.md

 This repository contains the following main top level directories:

 - `code`: The R and shell scripts necessary to reproduce the analysis and create the figures.
 They are organised in subdirectories for different domains and roughly ordered with a leading number.
 Some scripts provide code beyond what is required to reproduce figures and results in the publication (e.g. scripts to create didactic figures for presentations).
-See `Shakefile.hs` for what is strictly necessary and therefore fully maintained (more info below).
 - `data`: The scaffold of a directory structure to hold the intermediate data output of the scripts.
 The actual data is too big to be uploaded here and therefore not part of the repository.
 - `data_tracked`: Small input data files manually created for this analysis.
 - `tables` & `plots`: Readily rendered versions of tables and plots for the publication (will be uploaded upon publication).